mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:

+Date 11.07.2023
+* Fixed a bad cast in the multithreading scheme
+* Updated TSNE algorithm so it is suited for the multithreaded matrix class.

 Date 20.03.2023
 * Fixed a bug in creating a random matrix in the TThreadedMatrix.
 * Removed unnecessary unit references.